 Two things to remember: 1) You must take the two following courses prior to declaring the major: COM 1000 and COM 1100 and 2) since 2000-level courses are prerequisites for all our 3000-level courses, the sooner you take at least one 2000 level course, the sooner you're into our advanced courses.

 A current Junior?
 Unsure of what to take?
 Current Juniors should also think about taking the required Advanced research course (4001 OR 4002), if you've already taken COM 1200.

 If you are a Senior, then be sure to check out the topics for our Senior Project sections, so you can match your interests with the right section of this course.

-Download the COM Department electives guide below
+Download the COM Department Course Descriptions below

 Remember Some Regularly Offered Courses…

 Please note that the 1-creit Intergroup Dialogue Courses will also be offered in the spring.
 Please read the Course Descriptions on the Communication Department website for details or visit www.villanova.edu/igr.

 Looking to see what is being offered next semester?
 Download the Fall 2014 course descriptions guide here!